Whether you’re interested in purchasing a home that has cloth wiring, or you think that your current home may have it

 Brittleness leads to wear & tear – One of the problems with cloth insulation is that, over time, it has a tendency to become brittle.
 It may begin to flake away, exposing the underlying electrical wire.
 As this abrasion progresses, the likelihood of an electrical arc (electricity that “jumps” from one wire to another) increases.
 Arcing is a serious fire hazard.

 Some cloth wiring uses asbestos– For decades, asbestos was a preferred material for insulation.
-It is cheap and extremely effective at insulating a wide variety of different materials.
+It is cheap and extremely effective at insulating a wide variety of different materials from heat.
 Of course, we now know that asbestos is an extremely dangerous carcinogen to humans.
 Some old types of cloth-covered wiring use copper that is covered with a rayon or cotton material, and then insulated with asbestos paper, or rubberized insulation.
 As the cloth becomes brittle over time, the asbestos may break down and become airborne, which is extremely hazardous.

 May not contain heat properly – Cloth sheathed cable is simply not that effective at insulating wires compared to modern plastic insulators.
 This, combined with the fact that modern homes require much more power compared to homes built at the turn of the 20th century, means that excessive heat can build up in the wires and in the surrounding areas, creating a fire hazard.

 Likely ungrounded, lacks modern features– If your home uses cloth wiring, it’s probably lacking in many modern safety features.
 It may not have three-pronged or GFCI outlets, and may lack grounding.
 Grounding sends excess electrical current into the ground, rather than back into the electrical system – reducing the risk of arcing and fire.
 In addition, your home may have a fuse box rather than a circuit breaker, which could create a fire hazard if it’s overloaded.

 For these reasons, cloth wiring can be a serious liability and be dangerous to your home.
 It may even affect your ability to insure your home – but we’ll discuss that further in a later section of this guide.